PDP–Laban (2021): Pacquiao's criticism against Duterte and the government

 On June 22, Pacquiao said that he would declare "war" on corruption.
 On June 29, following Pacquiao's accusations that the government under the Duterte administration was more corrupt than the previous administration, Duterte challenged Pacquiao to expose government offices involved in the corruption.
 On the same day, Pacquiao accepted Duterte's challenge; Pacquiao said that he is not a liar and not corrupt.
 He noted that President Duterte himself also acknowledged in October 2020 that government corruption has persisted during his administration.
 Duterte warned Pacquiao that he would campaign against the latter if he failed to name the corrupt officials.
 Presidential Anti-Corruption Commission (PACC) chief Greco Belgica said that many cases of corruption have been solved.
-Pacquiao first named the DOH, which he dared Secretary Francisco Duque to show the DOH's expenses including where COVID-19 pandemic funds went.
+Pacquiao first named the Department of Health (DOH), to which he dared Secretary Francisco Duque to show the DOH's expenses including where COVID-19 pandemic funds went.
 Duque himself was "disheartened" by Pacquiao's allegations.

 On July 3, Pacquiao alleged that ₱10.4 billion of pandemic funds of the Department of Social Welfare and Development (DSWD) are missing.
-He noted that the government borrowed ₱207.6 billion for the aid program for Filipinos who lost their livelihood due to COVID-19 pandemic.
+He noted that the government borrowed ₱207.6 billion to aid Filipinos who lost their livelihood due to the COVID-19 pandemic.
 He also questioned the distribution of the social amelioration program (SAP) via e-wallet application Starpay, in which he said that out of the 1.8 million SAP beneficiaries, only 500,000 were able to download the app.
-On the same day, Pacquiao clarified that he helped Duterte fighting corruption and he is not quarreling with him.
+On the same day, Pacquiao clarified that he helped Duterte in fighting corruption and that he is not quarreling with him.
 On July 12, Duterte called Pacquiao "punch drunk" over the latter's claim of government corruption.
 Pacquiao responded, stating that "maybe I'll just have a memorization contest."
 Malacañang denounced Pacquiao's claims, stating that his allegations are baseless.
 The prior week, Duterte also mentioned Pacquiao's tax evasion case and noted that "cheating the government is a form of corruption."